Tap here to get 5 Secrets to Stress Free Dinners

 How to Make a Roux for Corn Chowder

 A roux is the combination of fat and flour.
 It is used as a thickening agent.
-In this recipe we are using the fat from the bacon to make the roux.
+In this recipe we are using the rendered bacon fat to make the roux.
 When you first add the flour it will coat the onions and bacon and seem like a gummy mess.
 This is fine!

 You will notice in the recipe card below that we suggest starting off by adding the stock very slowly.
 If you pour it in all at once after adding the flour, you aren’t going to end up with the creamy base you are looking for.
 Start by adding just a little at a time and add it more quickly as you go.
 The whole process should take less than a minute.